In-Shashidhar-R/AUTOMATED-GRAMMATICAL-ERROR-CORRECTION-FOR-TAMIL-USING-NLP-TECHNIQUES/Dataset-1/Readme.md

 ## Tamil Error Annotated Corpus Dataset

-The **Tamil Error Annotated Corpus** is a comprehensive dataset consisting of 27,283 sentences, which include a wide variety of Tamil text containing both grammatical and spelling errors.
+The **Tamil Error Annotated Corpus** is a comprehensive dataset consisting of 5,023 entries, which include a wide variety of Tamil text containing both grammatical and spelling errors.
 This dataset is specifically designed to support research in automated grammar correction and spell-checking for the Tamil language.

 ### Features
 - **Size**: 27,283 sentences, each containing grammatical defects and spelling errors.